RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 Tuning number of workers is the more important aspect here and in some case we have seen up to 52% performance increase.
 Although installer uses 5 min/max threads by default, we recommend 16 threads in with all the tuning profiles in the table above.
 That is because we have seen up to 23% performance increase with 16 threads (14% for 8 compared and 10% for 32 compared) when compared to setup with 4 threads.

 To get these numbers we used concurrent registrations test case which is a very specific use-case.
 It can be different on your Satellite which might have more balanced use-case (not only registrations).
-Keeping default 5 min/max threads is a good choise as well.
+Keeping default 5 min/max threads is a good choice as well.

 These are our some measurements that lead us to these recommendations: